jhvanderschee/jekyllcodex/_without-plugin/search-google.md

 ### Installation

 Step 1.
-Download the file [search-google.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_included/search-google.html) and adjust it
+Download the file [search-google.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_included/search-google.html) and change the domain name
 <br />Step 2.
 Save the file in the '_includes' directory of your project
 <br />Step 3.
 Add the following statement to your layout where you want the menu to appear: